Stop Performant Recovery Debt Collection Harassment

 Performant Recovery is a legitimate debt collection agency that has operated since 1976.
 However, it has many complaints about its collection tactics.
 Always verify any debt before making a payment.

-4. How do I report Performant Recovery to the CFPB?
+3. How do I stop Performant Recovery debt collection harassment?

 Potential violations include calling outside allowed hours (before 8 a.m. or after 9 p.m.), using threatening language, calling repeatedly to harass you, contacting you after receiving a cease-and-desist letter, and failing to provide debt validation when requested.